 • what maintenance and support will be provided throughout the life of the contract?

-• How long is the order lead time? i.e. the time taken from placing an order to receiving the product
+• how long is the order lead time? i.e. the time taken from placing an order to receiving the product

-• What is the total cost? i.e. for the service or product including: purchase price; operating costs; consumables; repair and maintenance; disposal/recycle costs
+• what is the total cost? i.e. for the service or product including: purchase price; operating costs; consumables; repair and maintenance; disposal/recycle costs

-• What Community Benefits will be provided as part of the contract?
+• what Community Benefits will be provided as part of the contract?

 One Stage or Two Stage Process